This site requires a more recent version of Adobe Flash Player to function properly.

 Push for Faster Networks

 Mobile operators started pushing for 4G networks a couple of years ago and carriers such as AT&T and Verizon have rapidly expanded their LTE networks, with Sprint and T-Mobile also jumping on the bandwagon.
-With 4G increasingly replacing 3G in majority of the high-density urban regions across the country in the postpaid market, carriers are looking to add capacity to their networks in a bid to provide even faster speeds to users for data browsing and internet usage.
-AT&T's acquisition of Leap Wireless this year provided the carrier with some high-frequency spectrum bands which should enable it to boost its LTE data capacity in high-traffic urban regions and thwart rising postpaid competition from carriers such as Verizon and T-Mobile.
+With 4G increasingly replacing 3G in majority of the country in the postpaid market, carriers are looking to add capacity to their networks in a bid to provide even faster speeds to users for data browsing and Internet usage.
+AT&T's acquisition of Leap Wireless last year provided the carrier with some high-frequency spectrum bands which should enable it to boost its LTE data capacity in high-traffic urban regions and thwart rising postpaid competition from carriers such as Verizon and T-Mobile.

 Wireless Spectrum Needs